jfritz25/Project8ThisIsTheOne/app/src/main/java/com/example/project8/README.md

 Backend Challenges:
 - Calling the API point
+- Data Binding stopped working when we attempted the recycler view
 - Working with the format through indexing was more of a learning curve but easy once we got it down

 ## License